NobilityDeviant/Wcofun.com_Downloader/README.md

 This program works with: Chrome, Chromium, Opera, Edge, Firefox or Safari.
 > You must install the browser.
 A portable version will not work.
 > Updating the browser to it's latest version is recommended.
+> NOTE: Not all browsers contain the freedom of Chrome based browsers.
+If firefox or safari don't work, try using Chrome instead.
+> For Windows you can just select Edge because it comes pre-installed.

 # Credits